near/docs/docs/api/rpc/transactions.md

 >
 > The fields `code`, `data`, and `message` in the structure above are considered legacy ones and might be deprecated in the future.
 Please, don't rely on them.

-Here is the exhaustive list of the error variants that can be returned by `chunk` method:
+Here is the exhaustive list of the error variants that can be returned by `broadcast_tx_commit` method:

 <table class="custom-stripe">
   <thead>